arman-rai/Notes/Documents/Documentations/Chillhack.md

 found password encoded as b64 on the unzipped file

-then tried to su to anurodh from apaar, succeded then found a docker id on it and then used
+then tried to su to anurodh from apaar, succeded then found a docker id on it and then used it to get the fuck outa the shell `docker run -v /:/mnt --rm -it alpine chroot /mnt sh`

+done~